sczzz3/SDI/README.md

 # Annotation of sleep depth index (SDI) by deep learning
-An implementation for the paper: ["Annotation of Sleep Depth Index with Scalable Deep Learning Yields Novel Digital Biomarkers for Sleep Health"](https://arxiv.org/abs/2407.04753).
+An implementation for the paper: ["Continuous Sleep Depth Index Annotation with Deep Learning Yields Novel Digital Biomarkers for Sleep Health"](https://arxiv.org/abs/2407.04753).
 A web app for annotating the Sleep Depth Index is available at [here](http://183.162.233.24:10024/PSG_Sleep_depth) (with support for EDF-format input).

 # Requirements